robinboncoeur/Art/docs/writing/G-Redirection.md

 And then Celeste's body enters the equation.

+---

-### I think the attraction idea works because Charli can be wrong
+**I think the attraction idea works because Charli can be wrong**

 The weaker version would be:
 **Charli encounters Celeste's female body → realises female bodies are beautiful → wants one → therefore female identity.**

 That's perilously close to the old transformation-fantasy mechanism wearing more sophisticated clothes.
 But what you've suggested is much more psychologically interesting:

 **Charli encounters Celeste's body intimately → experiences powerful attraction and wonder → discovers Celeste is physically attracted to women → wants Celeste to experience that same kind of desire toward Charli → concludes that perhaps Charli needs a female body to produce it.**

 That's not gender discovery.
 That's **love, insecurity, desire and category confusion**.

 And it is completely believable that a nineteen-year-old could muddle those together.